 I was pointed to this article in The Hindu newspaper by my dad today “IT sector has done more harm than good to the city“.
 Bangalore as a brand has taken a huge beating over the last few years.
-Roads, garbage are a huge problem.
-But partly we citizens too are to be blamed for the mess.
+Roads, garbage is a huge problem.
+But partly we citizens are to be blamed for the mess.

 Few points from the article,